Mistakes that prevent you from achieving your life goals

-In this article, we go through a few mistakes people usually make that prevent them from achieving their life goals.
+In this article, we give you a few tips to define your life goals and review a few mistakes people usually make that prevent them from achieving them.

 Setting up your goals seems like a very simple task.
 Just sit and write down the things you want to achieve.
 I'm sure you've done that multiple times, like at the end of the year when we usually set our new year's resolutions.
 But how many of those resolutions do you actually achieved twelve months later?

 Most of the time, people fail to achieve their goals and resolutions, so we're here to give you a few tips that helped us a lot.
 We hope these help you to make things right this time 💪

 "I want to lose weight".
 "I want to read more".
 These seem like nice goals on paper but at the same time, they are very vague.
 You can wake up the next day 1kg lighter or read a few pages one night, but that doesn't mean you've really achieved those goals.

 "Lose 10kg in 6 months" or "Read 10 books this year" are better.
 Notice that we're being specific both in a specific metric (the kg and the number of books) and in time.
 By fighting ambiguity you'll avoid cheating or tricking yourself.

 But don't worry, these two don't have to be written in stone!
 If you end up reading 8 books in a year, that'd be great as well!
 And you can always adapt your target date or metric as the weeks go by 😉